 Airbnb pool drowning the result of negligence

 The family attorneys claimed that Airbnb, and other defendants, had a duty to ensure the swimming pool was reasonably safe and to alert users to any known hazards.
-Due to the lack of regulation in the short-term rental market, preventable injuries and wrongful deaths among guests are likely to persist.
+Due to the lack of regulation in the short-term rental market and inconsistent short-term rental laws, preventable injuries and wrongful deaths among guests are likely to persist.

-There is no governing authority or standardized regulations for short-term rentals.
+There is no governing authority for short-term rentals or standardization in short-term rental law.
 Legally, Airbnb does not have to follow the same standards that hotels and resorts must follow for pool regulations.
 However, Airbnb terms of service do require that property owners who rent out their homes must follow the local regulations involving pool safety.
 Thus, Airbnb only would have required the owner of the property in Brown’s case to follow the local pool regulations mandated by the town of Orange Park.

 It is difficult, but not impossible, to directly sue Airbnb.
 The company’s terms of service require a new user to agree to the terms upon creation of a new account.
 Thus, when a person signs up and creates an account, the company necessitates the user to agree to a clause in the terms of service that reads in part, “You and Airbnb agree that any dispute, claim or controversy arising out of or relating to these Terms or the breach, termination, enforcement, interpretation or validity thereof, or to the use of the Services or use of the Site or Application (collectively, “Disputes”) will be settled by binding arbitration.”